 Zoey Mourousas, 8, of Hudson, N.H., watches Jim Walker of Richmond, R.I., lift the foil off of the baked beans at the Grafton County Republican Committee's beanhole picnic hosted by Karen Certantes at her home in Enfield, N.H. on July 13, 2014.
 (Valley News - Ariana van den Akker) Purchase photo reprints »

 Photographed on Feb.
-24, 2014, in Enfield, N.H., Mike Cryans, of Hanover, N.H., is a Democrat running for the seat on the Executive Council left vacant by Ray Burton's recent death.
+24, 2014, in Enfield, N.H., Mike Cryans, of Hanover, N.H., may run again for a seat on the Executive Council.
 (Valley News - Geoff Hansen) Purchase photo reprints »